 As a callow youth I used to read Commodore Computing International.
 It was a very serious magazine, not at all like Zzap64!, although it did have one thing that Zzap didn’t and that was a regular column written by Jeff Minter.

-As a rule I’m not a big fan of Jeff Minter’s games, but I am huge fan of his style.
+As a rule I wasn’t a huge fan of Jeff Minter’s games, that was until TxK and Polybius, but I was always a huge fan of his style.
 Living in Wales, eating curry, loving the ungulates, wandering around in the rain, going to the pub, I think you get the picture.
+All of this was communicated to me through his articles in Commodore Computing International and back in the March 1988 issue he wrote the article that was to shape my future, set in the far away year of 2001 it filled me with tingly feelings about the advances we might see in my lifetime.

-Like the geek I am I’ve scanned and OCR’d it for the enjoyment of future generations, who will no doubt view it with little understanding of what made it so special, given that most of what he talks about is now common place.
+Anyway, like the geek I am I’ve scanned and OCR’d the original article for the enjoyment of future generations, who will no doubt view it with little understanding of what made it so special, given that most of what he talks about is now common place.

 Jeff Minter finds tea – the drink not the smoke – mind blowing stuff, discovering fantasies of strange futures for Commodore, Atari and even HAL from 2001.
 What will he think of next a computer called PG?